Free Earth Day Challenge for Kids: Creative Way to Make it Fun

 You can most certainly print as many of these challenge charts as you need for your personal use, family, class, homeschool co-op, or community event.
 If you have a friend or co-worker who might like to have this type of Earth Day fun, I ask that you please share this post with them.
 Thanks so much for your cooperation!

-Get your FREE Earth Day Challenge by tapping HERE or on the image below.
+Get your FREE Earth Day Challenge now!

 This Earth Day Challenge Makes It Educational & Fun

 Earth Day is a great time to teach your children about the importance of taking care of our planet.
-There are many ways to reduce your environmental impact.
+There are so many ways to reduce your environmental impact.
 This challenge provides fun ways for kids to learn about conservation and more.